piellardj/water-webgpu/README.md

 I am especially happy with the water depth information, which greatly improves the rendering since it allows to see obstacles through the water.
 This effect is visible in the video below:

 https://user-images.githubusercontent.com/22922087/228359283-33cc019e-f49b-4865-9906-eb5b36fb7920.mp4

+### Improvements
+There are many ways this project could be improved.
+On the engine side:
+- I could use an Smoothed particle hydrodynamics (SPH) algorithm for more realistic physics;
+- I could use a better integration scheme than Euler, even Verlet would be an improvement.

+On the rendering side:
+- another way to render water from spheres would be to recontruct the water surface, for instance with marching cubes.
+This is a great subject in itself and implementing it on GPU would be interesting.